Curtis, Alan (Stanley)

 - Philip Brett

-(b Mason, MI, Nov 17, 1934).
-American musicologist, harpsichordist and conductor.
+(b Mason, MI, Nov 17, 1934; d Florence, July 15, 2015).
+American musicologist, harpsichordist, and conductor.
 He took the BMus at Michigan State University in 1955, and the MMus at the University of Illinois the following year.
 From 1957 to 1959 he studied in Amsterdam under Gustav Leonhardt, returning to the University of Illinois for the PhD degree, which he gained in 1963 with a dissertation on Sweelinck’s keyboard works.
-In 1960 he joined the University of California at Berkeley as an instructor; he became an assistant professor in 1962, associate professor in 1966 and professor in 1970.
-His scholarly work has concentrated on keyboard music and opera and includes several editions (including one of Monteverdi’s L’incoronazione di Poppea) and a book on Sweelinck.
-In addition to his work as a scholar, he has built up a considerable reputation as a harpsichordist and conductor in the USA and Europe, specializing in the authentic interpretation of the music of the 16th, 17th and 18th centuries.
+In 1960 he joined the University of California at Berkeley as an instructor; he became an assistant professor in 1962, associate professor in 1966, and professor in 1970.
+His scholarly work concentrated on keyboard music and opera and included several editions (including one of Monteverdi’s L’incoronazione di Poppea) and a book on Sweelinck.
+In addition to his work as a scholar, he built up a considerable reputation as a harpsichordist and conductor in the USA and Europe, specializing in the authentic interpretation of the music of the 16th, 17th, and 18th centuries.
 He made his La Scala début conducting ...